 It might be that you need to arrange two celebrations: a hen party for the girls and a more mature, bridal shower style celebration that the bride’s mum and older relatives can attend.

-Rather than ask people what dates they can do, pick two or three and ask who can make which date.
+Rather than asking people what dates they can do, pick two or three and ask who can make which date.
 This is a slightly harsher approach but it’ll make it easier to narrow it down to just one weekend.

 Make sure you’re also aware of everyone’s budget – there’s not much point organising the bride’s dream party weekend in Marbella when her friends don’t have the funds.